Singular value decomposition to describe bound states in the continuum in periodic metasurfaces

 where $C_i = \braket{\mathbf{f}_i}{\Psi_{\rm inc}}$ denotes the quasimode coupling strength.
-Thus, in the S-matrix framework, the contribution associated with the singular vector corresponding to the BIC vanishes ($C_1 = 0$), and only nonresonant singular modes contribute to reflection and transmission.
-As in the effective T-matrix formalism, the S-matrix naturally accommodates degenerate BICs: if a periodic system supports $M$-fold degenerate BICs, the first $M$ singular values of $\mathbf{S}$ are equal, and the corresponding singular vectors span an $M$-dimensional BIC subspace (see also Sec.~\ref{sec:degenerate}).
+Thus, in the \textit{S}-matrix framework, the contribution associated with the singular vector corresponding to the BIC vanishes ($C_1 = 0$), and only nonresonant singular modes contribute to reflection and transmission.
+As in the effective \textit{T}-matrix formalism, the \textit{S}-matrix naturally accommodates degenerate BICs: if a periodic system supports $M$-fold degenerate BICs, the first $M$ singular values of $\mathbf{S}$ are equal, and the corresponding singular vectors span an $M$-dimensional BIC subspace (see also Sec.~\ref{sec:degenerate}).

-Although the SVD-based description of BICs using the S-matrix may appear redundant given its similarities to the effective T-matrix formulation, it offers a distinct practical advantage.
-Specifically, the S-matrix formalism is readily applicable to periodic systems on a substrate, as S-matrices can be efficiently stacked using the Redheffer star product~\cite{Redheffer1959}.
-In contrast, the effective T-matrix approach is typically restricted to metasurfaces embedded in homogeneous environments, since its extension to substrate-supported systems can be technically cumbersome.
-It is nevertheless important to emphasize that, for periodic lattices of particles or molecules, the S-matrix can be calculated directly from the effective T-matrix~\cite{Beutel2024Apr}.
-Additionally, due to the linear relationship between the spherical-wave and Cartesian-multipole basis~\cite{Rahimzadegan2022May}, the BIC criteria in Sec.~\ref{sec:T_eff}, derived from the SVD of the effective T-matrix, can be reformulated in terms of the SVD of the effective multipole polarizabilities~\cite{Allayarov2024Jun}.
+Although the SVD-based description of BICs using the \textit{S}-matrix may appear redundant given its similarities to the effective \textit{T}-matrix formulation, it offers a distinct practical advantage.
+Specifically, the \textit{S}-matrix formalism is readily applicable to periodic systems on a substrate, as \textit{S}-matrices can be efficiently stacked using the Redheffer star product~\cite{Redheffer1959}.
+In contrast, the effective \textit{T}-matrix approach is typically restricted to metasurfaces embedded in homogeneous environments, as extending it to substrate-supported systems can be technically cumbersome.
+It is nevertheless important to emphasize that, for periodic lattices of particles or molecules, the \textit{S}-matrix can be calculated directly from the effective \textit{T}-matrix~\cite{Beutel2024Apr}.
+Additionally, due to the linear relationship between the spherical-wave and Cartesian-multipole basis~\cite{Rahimzadegan2022May}, the BIC criteria in Sec.~\ref{sec:T_eff}, derived from the SVD of the effective \textit{T}-matrix, can be reformulated in terms of the SVD of the effective multipole polarizabilities~\cite{Allayarov2024Jun}.